pikapods/docs.pikapods.com/faq.md

 ## Using custom domains
 If you already pay for your own domain, you can map a sub- or root domain to your pod.
 So your pod will be reachable as e.g. `status.my-domain.com` or `my-domain.com`.
 This is done by adding a `CNAME` or `ALIAS` record and setting your pod's pikapod.net domain as target.
 We will also apply for a SSL certificate for this domain.
 So it can take a few minutes before the pod is reachable from the new domain.
+Steps to use a custom domain:

 1. Open *Pod Settings* and then the *Domain* tab.
 2. Enable *Custom Domain*.
 Take note of your pod's `xxx-yyy.pikapod.net` subdomain